Zywave/booster/src/_areas/design-system/components/progress-bars.md

 - - -

-## Alternate Considerations
+## Alternate considerations

-* Use `Spinners` if the process takes less than 5 seconds to load and when space allows for a smaller loading indicator.
+* Use `Spinners` if the loading process takes less than 5 seconds or when the available space requires a smaller loading indicator.